speaker-photo

 Tom Rees

-CEO, Ormiston Academies Trust, and Chair, DfE‘s Expert Advisory Group for Inclusion
+CEO, Ormiston Academies Trust, and Co-Chair, DfE’s Expert Panel for National Inclusion Standards and Specialist Provision Packages

 Hall 1